tomverbeure/ecp5_jtag/README.md

 * JCE2: output.
 High when the ER2 instruction is selected and the TAP is in Capture-DR or Shift-DR state.
 * JRT1: output.
 High when the ER1 instruction is selected and the TAP is in Run-Test/Idle state.
 * JRT2: output.
 High when the ER2 instruction is selected and the TAP is in Run-Test/Idle state.
 * JTDO1: input.
-Connected to TDO when ER1 instruction is selected.
+Connected to TDO when ER1 instruction is selected, **through a register clocked on JTCK negedge**.
 * JTDO2: input.
-Connected to TDO when ER2 instruction is selected.
+Connected to TDO when ER2 instruction is selected, **through a register clocked on JTCK negedge**.

 The pins above are sufficient to shift data in and out of the TAP when ER1 or ER2 instructions are selected.